Who Was Hugh Hefner?

 Hefner received numerous awards for his contributions to society and the publishing industry.
 He was inducted into the Hall of Fame of the American Society of Magazine Editors in 1998, which, ironically, was the same year Steinem earned induction.
 In the new millennium, he received the Henry Johnson Fisher Award and became an honorary member of The Harvard Lampoon.

-2005 saw the premiere of The Girls Next Door, a reality series focusing on the lives of Hefner and his girlfriends at the Playboy Mansion, on the E! cable television network.
+2005 saw the premiere of The Girls Next Door, a reality series focusing on the lives of Hefner and his girlfriends at the Playboy Mansion.
 The show's earlier seasons featured Holly Madison, Bridget Marquardt and Kendra Wilkinson, with later seasons featuring twins Kristina and Karissa Shannon and Crystal Harris, who would later become engaged to Hefner.
 True to form, the series served as a promotional vehicle for many of Hefner's projects.

 The 2009 season finale of Girls Next Door chronicled more changes in Hefner's life, as Marquardt left the mansion and began her own TV series.
 Wilkinson left soon after, pursuing a relationship with NFL player Hank Baskett.
 Madison also vacated the mansion.
 She later penned the 2015 memoir Down the Rabbit Hole, detailing Hefner's off-camera machinations and the severe unhappiness she experienced living at the mansion.